w3ye/dicomserver/README.md

 3. Users can retrieve the file as an image as PNG/JPG

 This application implements the repository pattern it is a good way to separate logic between the controller, service and repository.
-To showcase this better I've implemented a redis db
+To showcase this better I've implemented a redis db.
+If there's no active connection the redis endpoint will now be established.

 ## Issues
 Using the [Go DICOM Library](https://github.com/suyashkumar/dicom) causes the conversion to PNG/JPG to become pitch black in the response.